Prohelion/prohelion.github.io/index.md

                 description: A data capture and fleet management solution for solar electric and electric vehicle racing car teams
                 icon: activity
                 url: ArrowPoint_Telemetry/Overview.html
-              - title: ArrowPoint CanBUS Tools
+              - title: ArrowPoint CAN Bus Tools
-                description: Before Profinity (download above) we used the ArrowPoint CanBUS tools, this release is provided open source to help you learn how to develop CanBUS solutions
+                description: Before Profinity (download above) we used the ArrowPoint CAN Bus tools, this release is provided open source to help you learn how to develop CAN Bus solutions
                 icon: server
-                url: ArrowPoint_CanBUS_Tools/Overview.html
+                url: ArrowPoint_CAN Bus_Tools/Overview.html
 ---